 This is not necessarily because the capsule will be overloaded.
 In fact, it very rarely is.
 Rather, it is because the electronics within the mic (the impedance converter, tube, and/or printed circuit board) will be overloaded by the strength of the signal.

-Ribbon microphones, both active and passive, will often have a maximum sound pressure level rating, though some passive ribbons will have excessively high max SPL ratings.
+Both active and passive ribbon microphones will often have a maximum sound pressure level rating, though some passive ribbons will have excessively high max SPL ratings.

 The ribbon diaphragm is the only diaphragm type that can be overloaded in practical situations, although this, again, is rare.